olaseni/Extract-Google-Takeout-Contents/README.md

 # Extract-Google-Takeout-Contents
-A script that extracts the contents of Google Takeout data preserving folder structure.
+A script that extracts the contents of Google Takeout data preserving folder structure..

 # Synopsis